 The company-assessed AGR figures have come up to be totally different.
 In most cases, it is significantly lower or half than the amount calculated by DoT.
 A glimpse can be seen as follows:

-The calculation procedures are said to be based on the Supreme Court verdict but the errors like duplication of a few indicators could be reason behind this.
+The calculation procedures are said to be based on the Supreme Court verdict but the errors like duplication of a few indicators could be the reason behind this.
 Deletion of such items will reduce the total AGR amount remarkably as the interest and penalty amount on such items will also go down.

 Moreover, the government is also expected to be doing its own “test check” for reverifying the AGR amount.
-The tests are said to be started with those companies which have claimed and also on the verge to make their final settlement towards accomplishing the statutory liabilities.
+The tests are said to be started with those companies which have claimed and are also on the verge to make their final settlement towards accomplishing the statutory liabilities.
 The exercise is required and expects to find out the modified and reduced amount of AGR.
 According to a recent government statement, it would take at least six months to assess the self-assessment of the companies related to AGR.

 Effect of Supreme Court Judgement on the Telecom Sector: